Offer and acceptance: Communication of acceptance

-Counter-offers and correspondence

-The "mirror image rule" states that if you are to accept an offer, you must accept an offer exactly, without modifications; if you change the offer in any way, this is a counter-offer that kills the original offer and the original offer cannot be accepted at a future time.
+Correspondence

-However, a mere request for information about the terms of the offer is not a counter-offer and leaves the offer intact.
+A mere request for information about the terms of the offer is not a counter-offer and leaves the offer intact.
 It may be possible to draft an enquiry such that it adds to the terms of the contract while keeping the original offer alive.

 Under the Uniform Commercial Code (UCC) Section.
 2-207(1), a definite expression of acceptance or a written confirmation of an informal agreement may constitute a valid acceptance even if it states terms additional to or different from the offer or informal agreement.
 The additional or different terms are treated as proposals for addition into the contract under UCC Sec.
 2-207(2).
 Between merchants, such terms become part of the contract unless: